 Please refer to the attendance policy in the MBRU Student Handbook.
-Additionally, the following will apply to the College of Medicine:

-23.12.1 Appeals on absenteeism during assessments will be deliberated on by a Sub-Committee for Missed Assessments (SCMA) set up by the SAPC.
+Additionally, the following will apply to the College of Medicine: 23.12.1 Appeals on absenteeism during assessments will be deliberated on by a Sub-Committee for Missed Assessments (SCMA) set up by the SAPC.
 Students requesting for absenteeism exemption on medical grounds will forward a sick leave certificate (duly endorsed by the health authority) through the Department of Student Services & Registration (DSSR) to this sub-committee.
 The decision of accepted/ rejected appeal will be communicated to the student through the DSSR with a copy to the SAPC and the course coordinator within 5 days of the sub-committee receiving the appeal.
-In the event of the request being rejected, a reconsideration based on student appeal will be reviewed at the SAPC meeting for approving end-semester examination results reavement, hospital admission or in extreme ill health, should be offered the option of sitting for a replacement examination in accordance with the circumstance prevailing at the time and must be in-line with MBRU regulations.
+In the event of the request being rejected, a reconsideration basedon student appeal will be reviewed at the SAPC meeting for approving endsemester examination results.

-23.12.2 A student exempted due to be-

-may improperly obtain assistance in their work.
-All such materials, including handbags, must be placed on a table outside the examination room.

-23.13c Misconduct in Examinations

-Please refer to the MBRU Student Handbook; Code of Conduct and Academic and Non Acdemic offences sections.
-Additionally, the following procedure of reporting misconduct will be applied in the College of Medicine:
+- 23.12.1 A student exempted due to bereavement, hospital admission or in extreme ill health, should be offered the optionof sitting for a replacement examination in accordance with the circumstance pre- vailing at the time and must be in-line with MBRU regulations. - 23.13 Misconduct in Examinations Please refer to the MBRU Student Hand- book; Code of Conduct and Academic and Non Academic offences sections.
+Addition-ally, the following procedure of reporting misconduct will be applied in the College of Medicine:

 Misconduct in examinations should be reported to the SAPC by the Head Invigilator of the examination during which the misconduct occurred.
-The SAPC will deliberate on the report.
+The SAPC will de-liberate on the report.
 Thereafter, a recommendation will be made to the Dean.